CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 **Part 2.
 Installation of IntelliJ IDEA Ultimate**

-Establish your student credentials with JetBrains for the free version of IntelliJ for educational use:
+Establish your student credentials with JetBrains.
+For the free version of IntelliJ for educational use visit:
 [[https://www.jetbrains.com/student/](https://www.jetbrains.com/student/).
 Download and install the latest IntelliJ IDEA Ultimate.